 Results: Comparison of LA longitudinal S an SR values between two groups is shown in Table 1.
 For two periods (RP and COP), all of the PS and PSR values were significantly lower in hypertensive patients with preserved LAEF and LVEF compared to those in the controls, except for the CP Similarly, hypertensive patients had significantly higher TPS and TPSR than those in the controls for the RP and COP in the LA wall, except for the CP (Table 2).
-Conclusions: The study showed that LA myocardial longitudinal function was impaired in hypertensive patients during reservoir, conduit and contractile phases.
-Decreased PS and PSR values in all of the three LA utents during reservoir, conduit and contracture phases.
-Decreased PS and PSN values in an or the three LA periods would be a signal of atrial mechanical function due to hypertension in these patients.
+Conclusions: The study showed that LA myocardial longitudinal function was impaired in hypertensive patients.

+tients during reservoir, conduit and contractile phases.
+Decreased PS and PSR values in all of the three LA periods would be a signal of atrial mechanical function due to hypertension in these patients.
 In addition, we suggested that a prolonged deformation period might be an additional factor to the deterioration of segmental LA myocardial functions in HT patients.
 The PS/PSR and TPS/TPSR of LA could be quantified in HT patients with an objective manner by 2-DSTE and their analysis was a sensitive tool to detect LA myocardial dysfunction in patients with hypertension.

 Figure 1.
 Pattern and measurements of the LA strain, strain rate, time to peak strain and time to peak strain rate.
-D-COP, the duration conduit period; D-CP, the duration contractile period; D-RP, the duration reservoir period; LA, left atrium; MVC, mitral valve closure; MVO, mitral valve opening; PS-A, the peak strain-A view; PS-E, the peak strain-E view; PS-RP, the peak left atrial strain; TPR-AP, the time to peak strain-A view; TPR-RP, the peak to atrial strain atte-A view; TSR-A, the peak to strain atte-A view; TSR-A, the peak to strain atte-A view; TSR-A, the peak to strain atte-A view; TSR-A, the peak to strain atte-A view; TSR-AP, the peak to strain atte-A view; TSR-AP, the peak to strain rate-A view; TSR-AP,
+D-COP, the duration conduit period; D-CP, the duration contractile period; D-RP, the duration reservoir period; LA, left atrium; MVC, mitral valve closure; MVO, mitral valve opening; PS-A, the peak strain-A view; PS-E, the peak strain-E view; TSR-RP, the time to peak left atrial strain; TPR-A, the time to peak strain-A view; TSR-A, the peak to strain at a strain reservoir period; TS-E, the time to peak strain-E view; TSR-A, the peak to strain strain ate-A view; TSR-E, the peak to strain rate-A view; TSR-E, the peak to strain rate-A view; TSR-RP, the meak to strain rate-A view; TSR-RP, the peak to strain